Lolo Pass LPSI1

 7 14 30 90 Water year

-Showers likely and possibly a thunderstorm.
-Partly sunny, with a high near 58.
-North wind 5 to 7 mph.
-Chance of precipitation is 60%.
+A chance of rain between noon and 3pm, then a chance of showers and thunderstorms after 3pm.
+Partly sunny, with a high near 83.
+North northeast wind around 6 mph.
+Chance of precipitation is 40%.

 Forecast discussion